Understanding the Different Types of Military TDY and What Each Means for You

 Standard TDY

-The most common type sends you to another location for a specific mission, training event, or temporary assignment.
+Probably should have led with this since it’s what most people encounter: the most common type sends you to another location for a specific mission, training event, or temporary assignment.
 Duration typically ranges from a few days to 179 days maximum.
 You receive per diem for lodging and meals based on your destination’s rates, and standard travel expenses are fully reimbursable with proper documentation.

 Standard TDY maintains your home station assignment throughout.
 You return after completing the temporary mission, and your permanent duty station remains unchanged.
 Your family stays in place, and your career progression continues as normal.